Marina-D-G/Banking-System/README.md

 # Banking-System
 Banking System.
-Project for the course Object-orented programming 2023-2024, written in C++.
+Project for the course Object-oriented programming 2023-2024, written in C++.
 (Sofia University, FMI)